 This is further complicated by the fact that DSM data is gathered using radio signals reflected off the surface which includes vegetation.
 DSM data gathered in summer is likely to register vegetation as being higher than if the same data were to be gathered in winter because the denser summer vegetation reflects radio signals back from a higher level.

 In practice DSM data does include trees but often only part of their height.
 For example a woodland having a maximum height above ground of 12 metres might appear to have a height of just 6 metres in a DSM dataset.
 It is therefore important to treat DSM data for wooded areas with caution.

 Where we use DEMs

 DEMs are used in all sorts of applications ranging from mobile phone apps, to Google Earth, satellite navigation applications to civil engineering and radio planning.

-At Pager Power we use DEMs for our day to day analysis requirements and for our online service.
+At Pager Power we use DEMs for our day to day analysis requirements.
 A few examples follow (the list is not exhaustive):

 - Effects of wind turbines on radar; e.g. Radar Line of Sight Assessment

 - Effects of wind turbines on radio telecommunications (e.g. Television Broadcasting interference);

 - Effects of wind turbines on flying safety in the vicinity of airports